Evasler/PlaywrightDemo_TS/.github/README.md

 It showcases modern testing practices and patterns for both **UI** and **API** testing.\
 With a heavy focus on **maintainability**, **readability**, and **scalability**, a plethora of techniques is employed to create a powerful yet easy-to-use testing solution.

+The application being tested is **restful-booker-platform**, created by Mark Winteringham.\
+This is a hotel booking application designed specifically for automation testing practice.\
+The site is hosted at [https://automationintesting.online/](https://automationintesting.online/) and the source code is available at [GitHub](https://github.com/mwinteringham/restful-booker-platform).

 ## 🛠️ Technical Stack

 - **TypeScript**: Type-safe JavaScript